exercism/website-copy/tracks/typescript/exercises/etl/etl/mentoring.md

 - **Functional Approach:**
   - Introduce a more functional approach using methods like `map` and `reduce` for constructing the new data object, making the code more concise.

-This mentoring file aims to guide students through understanding the ETL problem, providing a reasonable solution, and offering suggestions for improvement and further exploration.